-She consults to several Fertility clinics in Perth.
-Her practice is specialized in helping with the emotional, relationship and stressful challenges that occur when trying to achieve a pregnancy through assisted reproductive technology.
+She consults to several Fertility clinics and her practice is specialized in helping with the emotional, relationship and stressful challenges that occur when trying to achieve a pregnancy through assisted reproductive technology.

 As Iolanda has contact with clinic doctors, embryologists and nurses, she can also help you decide which clinic will best suit your medical, emotional and financial needs and has specific guidelines and a checklist on how to best be prepared for your first clinic appointment.

 To schedule a support counselling session or a general information session to prepare for your first IVF clinic consultation please call 1300 1800 02 (cost of a local call) or (08) 93897212.

 At your first appointment in addition to providing comprehensive clinic specific information you will also receive the Fertility Emotional Assistance Resource Manual (F.E.A.R Manual).

 Infertility Counselling and Support

 Most of us assume that one day we will have children and that it will be a natural and uncomplicated process.
 When this does not happen and creating a family becomes a medical matter, the struggle to conceive can create emotional and relationship challenges.

 Infertility has been likened to a prolonged state of grief and whilst the losses of infertility are typically invisible to others, these losses may take their toll on many aspects of the couples relationships, social network and emotional well being.
 Losses may include: